gheenc/Computational-Methods/pset1/README.md

 To fix, I coded the function so that it only return 2 decimal places [1].
 This will help the calculations stay aligned.
 I tested it with (0.1, 1), (0.1, 2), and (0.15, 3).

+Sources used
+[1] Asked ChatGPT how to code so that only 2 decimal places were returned

 #Problem 3
 a. algoritim 1 - data 1 is making little increments. for 100, only goes 20-50.
 algorithm 1-data 2 runs a list easily for 100.
 Starts at 0 goes to 99